 As a senior cleanroom microscopist at McCrone Associates, it’s part of Diebold’s job to help project managers study the right samples, in the most effective possible way.
 She demonstrates her method with a hypothetical example: Suppose 10 samples arrive at McCrone in vials.
 Each vial contains a colorless fiber — the contaminant a client wants to identify.

 A project manager’s first challenge: Get those samples ready for investigation — but don’t introduce additional contaminants along the way.

-Diebold’s process is meticulous: She’d take a close look at the samples with her instruments before the filters them, then filter them in the effectively particulate-free enclose of an ISO Class 5 hood.
-On filtering, she’d take a second look at the samples and any particles recovered from them.
+Diebold’s process is meticulous: She’ll take a close look at the samples with her instruments before she filters them, then filter them in the effectively particulate-free enclosure of an ISO Class 5 hood.
+On filtering, she’ll take a second look at the samples and any particles recovered from them.

 Then it’s time to make decisions.

-That means it’s never just one scientist working on a challenge – the cleanroom and other labs are always sharing perspectives to enhance a project.
+That means it’s never just one scientist working on a challenge — the cleanroom is always sharing perspectives with other scientific staff to enhance a project.

-“It’s nice to worth on my projects and be able to talk with that project leader,” Diebold says.
-“You feel comfortable talking to everybody around you – and you problem-solve together.”
+“It’s nice to work on my projects and be able to talk with that project leader,” Diebold says.
+“You feel comfortable talking to everybody around you and you problem-solve together.”